Contact Lens Eye Exams in East Plano

 Hybrid contacts combine a rigid gas-permeable center with softer edges composed of soft hydrogel or silicone hydrogel.
 These lenses provide comfort while maintaining the clarity that RGP lenses provide.
 Because of their large size and thin edges, they're less likely to fall out during physical activities.

 Scleral lenses are rigid and maintain their shape regardless of the corneal shape.
 In addition, they sit on the sclera rather than the cornea, allowing the eye to properly focus light and therefore ensuring sharp vision and comfort.
 The liquid reservoir trapped behind the scleral lens compensates for corneal astigmatism and ensures a secure fit.

 During your comprehensive eye exam, we'll determine the severity of your astigmatism, as well as your degree of farsightedness or nearsightedness.
 We will also recommend which contact lenses are best for you, based on your needs.
 In some cases, your astigmatism will require custom-made toric contact lenses.

-Schedule an appointment with Switalski Eye Care in Plano to receive your contact lens eye exam and initial lens fitting, the first step toward sharper, more comfortable vision.
+Schedule an appointment with Switalski Eye Care in East Plano to receive your contact lens eye exam and initial lens fitting, the first step toward sharper, more comfortable vision.